primary research is in the area of algebraic topology, specifically

 - Parallel Search on Intersection Graphs, with Jessica Tang.

-- Sequence of Model Structures and the Stable Module Category, with Daniel Bravo.
+- Sequences of Model Structures and the Stable Module Category, with Daniel Bravo.

 - Model structures for the relative stable module category, with Daniel Bravo and Gabriel Valenzuela.